kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    supports topology-aware scheduling.
 As a result, we're leaving it as a future extension - the algorithm can always be improved and will result in pretty local code changes.

-1. Non-uniform priority across PodSubGroups.
+1. Non-uniform priority across CompositePodGroups.

-   We anticipate that in the future the `PodSubGroup` concept will be introduced.
-We can envision a case where different `PodSubGroups` will require to have different priorities.
+   We anticipate that in the future the `CompositePodGroup` concept will be introduced.
+We can envision a case where different `CompositePodGroups` will require to have different preemption priorities.
-   To achieve that, we could introduce `PriorityClassName` field also at the `PodSubGroup` level, with the semantic that lower-level structure overwrites the higher-level one (e.g. priority set for `PodSubGroup` overwrites the priority for `PodGroup`).
+   To achieve that, we could introduce `PriorityClassName` field also at the `CompositePodGroup` level, with the semantic that lower-level structure overwrites the higher-level one (e.g. priority set for `PodGroup` overwrites the priority for `CompositePodGroup`).
 So the API and semantics proposed in this KEP would allow for achieving it in backward compatible way.

-1. Non-uniform PodGroups
+1. Non-uniform (Composite)PodGroups

    In addition to non-uniform priorities, we may expect other non-uniform behaviors.
 As an example consider `LeaderWorkerSet` and a usecase where we allow for preempting individual workers (with a given unit working in a degraded mode), but don't allow for preempting a leader.
-The enum-based `DisruptionMode` allows for introducing more sophisticated policies (e.g. only a subset of `PodSubGroups` can be preempted).
+The struct based `DisruptionMode` allows for introducing more sophisticated policies (e.g. only a subset of `CompositePodGroups` can be preempted).

 1. Dynamic preemption priority